Shamanta14/HSHL-Prototyping-E2-E4/README.md

 ## Aim and objective
 The goal of this project is to design and prototype an autonomous robot capable of:
-- Following a predefined track using IR sensors.
+- Following a predefined track using line detection sensor.
-- Detecting and avoiding obstacles using ultrasonic sensors.
+- Detecting and avoiding obstacles in real time .
--  Motor driver controls direction and speed using PWM.
 - Operating on a battery‑powered system with PWM speed control.

+  ## System overview
+  The autonomous robot integrates multiple subsystems:
+- **IR sensors** detect line and provide feedback for track following control.
+- **Ultrasonic sensors** measure distance to obstacles and trigger avoidance maneuvers when necessary.
+- **The motor driver** controls direction and speed using PWM signals.
+- Power is supplied by a 9V battery through a slide switch.

 ## Bill of material